How to Get Into Nursing School - Guide + Stats

 • "What type of education do I already have?"

-Asking yourself these questions will ensure that you are on the right path to whichever type of nurse you would like to become.
-It also saves you from making any changes to your education path down the line.
+Asking yourself these questions will ensure that you are on the right path to becoming the type of nurse you want to become.
+It will also prevent you from making any changes to your education path down the line.

 One of the fundamental prerequisites for pursuing a career in nursing is completing your high school education.